Midland University: History

-In 2009, the Midland Lutheran College had a seven figure financial deficit and its lowest enrollment since WWII, at 598.
+In 2009, Midland Lutheran College had a seven-figure financial deficit and its lowest enrollment since WWII, at 598.

 Following the closure of nearby Dana College in 2010, Midland Lutheran College allowed former Dana students to transfer all Dana credits, honored all Dana academic, athletic and need-based scholarships and grants and waived enrollment deposits for Dana students.
 Of the roughly 600 Dana students, approximately 275 enrolled at Midland in the fall of 2010.

 Midland Lutheran College was renamed Midland University in 2010.
 Along with the name change, the institution also changed its official colors from black and orange to navy blue and orange.
-In order to attract students, the junior college also began investing in new programs and athletic teams in 2010.
+To attract students, the college also began investing in new programs and athletic teams in 2010.
 In 2010, the institution added five new varsity and club teams, including men's and women's wrestling, men's and women's bowling, competitive cheer/dance, and women's lacrosse.
 In 2011–12, according to government statistics, Midland spent $5.5 million on athletic scholarships and operations and received $9.5 million in tuition and fees paid by athletes.

 In 2011, Midland introduced a program guaranteeing that participating students would graduate in four years.
-The school's freshman enrollment increased by 32% from fall 2011 to fall 2012; then-president Ben Sasse (who would go on to serve as United States senator from Nebraska from 2015 to 2023) attributed this growth, in part, to the new policy.
+The school's freshman enrollment increased by 32% from fall 2011 to fall 2012; then-president Ben Sasse (who went on to serve as United States senator from Nebraska from 2015 to 2023, and was the 13th President of the University of Florida, Gainesville) attributed this growth, in part, to the new policy.

 In 2012, it added varsity men's and women's shotgun sports.
-In 2013, the junior college added varsity men's and women's ice hockey.
+In 2013, the university added varsity men's and women's ice hockey.
 These additions brought the school's total number of varsity sports programs to 27 as of 2013.

 From the fall of 2009 to the fall of 2013, Midland's enrollment more than doubled from a low of 590 in 2009 to 1,288 in 2013.
 During the same time, Midland went “from a seven-figure deficit to seven-figure surpluses.”

+In 2018, plans were announced to replace Men's Memorial Hall with a new 98-bed facility known as the Miller Hall.
+Groundbreaking was held on April 2, 2019 and the Miller Hall officially opened in August 2020.